 This article was originally published on Aug.
 18, 2005.
 It has been updated.

 Robert Brokamp does not own any of the companies mentioned in this article, though he has made regular contributions to his fatty deposits.
-Merck is a Motley Fool Income Investor recommendation.
+Bank of America and Merck are Motley Fool Income Investor recommendations, Intel is an Inside Value recommendation, and Affymetrix is a Rule Breakers pick.
 The Motley Fool isinvestors writing for investors.